Key points to consider in the pharmacological management of end-of-life (terminal) symptoms include:

 - Identify the cause of problems and then manage in the context of the patient's preferences: remembering some things are irreversible and are a part of the dying process.

-- The medicines listed throughout this app are in line with those endorsed by Caring at Home and the Australian and New Zealand Society of Palliative Medicine (ANZSPM) within the Community End-of-Life Medicines List (136kb pdf).
+- The medicines listed throughout this app are in line with those endorsed by Caring at Home and the Australian and New Zealand Society of Palliative Medicine (ANZSPM) within the Community End-of-Life Medicines List (168kb pdf).

 - The Community Palliative Care Medication List is an expansion on those listed within the PA Toolkit.
 Table 2 Palliative Care in Residential Aged Care Facilities: Medications Commonly Used to Manage Symptoms at End of Life can be found within the Guide to the Pharmacological Management of End of Life (Terminal) Symptoms in Residential Aged Care Residents: A Resource for General Practitioners (260kb pdf).
+Based on publication date (2013) use this resource with caution and reference to more current resources such as the Therapeutic Guidelines. (subscription required).

 Prescribing guidance for end-of life symptoms